Creamy Mashed Potatoes Recipe – Easy & Irresistible!

 The most popular potato recipes in my house is this mashed potatoes recipe… We live in Idaho the potato capital of the world, so we make this go-to recipe for almost every Sunday dinner and holiday meal.

 There’s nothing quite like a good ol’ fashioned bowl of creamy mashed potatoes and gravy to warm your heart and soul.
+They’re budget friendly, a perfect side dish to any roast, and a go to comfort food over here!
 When I serve up a heaping scoop of those creamy spuds to my family, I know I’ve done my job as a mom 😉

 How to Make Perfect Mashed Potatoes